kermitt2/kish/readme.md

 The admin has then the rights to manage users and extra fonctionalities in the web application.

-### Use the service
+### Use the web services

-Once the service is started as described in the previous sections, the web service API documnetation is available at `http(s)://*host*:*port*/docs`, e.g. for instance `http://localhost:8050/docs`, based on Swagger, and `http://localhost:8050/redoc` for ReDoc documentation style.
+Once the service is started as described in the previous sections, the web service API documentations are available at `http(s)://*host*:*port*/docs`, e.g. for instance `http://localhost:8050/docs`, based on Swagger, and `http://localhost:8050/redoc` for ReDoc documentation style.
 These documentations offer interactive support to support test queries.

+### Configure the service

+A default configuration is set in `config.yml`, but it has to be completed for setting new host/port for the services and other deployment options.
+Sensitive/secret information are managed currently in the configuration file.

 ## License